codingbaobao/Computer-Assistant-Agent/README.md

 # Computer-Assistant-Agent
 It's a final project of biomedical Engineering lesson.
-In this project, we tried to help the people with disabilities to have a comfortable experience in using computer.
+In this project, we tried to help people with disabilities to have a comfortable experience in using computer.
 Byusing face-recognition and speech-recognition, we made all the tasks on the computer possible by tracking facial motionand speech.